HeathKnowles/SFS/README.md

 Then visit `https://localhost:8000` (or the mapped port) and use the web UI.

-## Next steps / roadmap

-- Implement authentication (Argon2 + secure sessions) and account management.
-- Build file upload API with streaming, sanitization, and ClamAV scanning.
-- Wire Cloudflare R2 for storage and implement presigned download URLs.
-- Add structured audit logging and error tracking.
-- Add automated tests and GitHub Actions CI.

-If you'd like, I can scaffold an initial Flask project in this repo now with the proposed pieces (auth, DB models, R2 client wiring, simple upload endpoint with mocked scanning).
-Tell me if you want ClamAV run in the prototype or mocked and whether to use MinIO locally or call R2 directly.

 ---

 *This README is intentionally detailed to serve as both documentation and a deployment runbook.*